 Data protection regulation requires that we state the legal basis for processing information about you.
 In the case of research, this is 'a task in the public interest.'
 The University of Oxford is the data controller and is responsible for looking after your information and using it properly.
 We will use the minimum personally-identifiable information possible.
 We, the Oxford Radcliffe Biobank, will keep identifiable information about you for up to 12 months after the biobank ethical approval ends.
-Your local trust will keep identifiable information about you for up to local policies for retention of medical records.
+Your local trust will keep identifiable information about you from the biobank, such as the consent form, in keeping with local policies for retention of medical records.